Carson-Ray/indieProject/readme.md

 #### Problem Statement
-There are no comprehensive tools for damage calculation/battle simulation for the game Pokemon Unite.
+There are no comprehensive tools (Ability to create saved characters, update/delete characters, save battle history) for damage calculation/battle simulation for the game Pokemon Unite.

 #### Solution Statement
 A program designed to use character stats to give estimated damage calculations that can be used to predict the outcomes of fights.
+The program has the ability to create an account in order to create/update/delete saved characters and to save previous battle data for reference.

 #### User Story 1
 A player new to the game has found a lot of enjoyment in playing, and is looking to further